Top Links

 Freesat channels

 • What channels are on Freesat?
-At launch, there are 80 channels of TV and radio available, and Freesat has announced that the target is for 200 channels.
+At launch, there were 80 channels of TV and radio available, and Freesat has announced that the target is for 200 channels.
 You can find a full Freesat channel list here: Freesat channels

 • How do I get such-and-such channel?
 See our Channels summary for common channels